 The Exercise Physiology Laboratory at Benedictine University allows students to assess the physiological responses to the stress of exercise.
 The fitness center in the Dan and Ada Rice Center is an additional resource for laboratory-based courses.
 Students also have the opportunity to provide exercise programming to a wide variety of older individuals at the Performance Enhancement Center at the Villa St. Benedict retirement facility.

-Ongoing research opportunities in the Exercise Physiology Laboratory are available for student participation.
-The results of these studies are presented at both regional and national American College of Sports Medicine meetings as well as published in scientific journals.

 The M.S. in Clinical Exercise Physiology program is academically demanding and prepares students for the critical responsibility they assume in professional practice.
 Students improve decision-making skills, learn to critically analyze the literature, and demonstrate the ability to safely assess physiological performance of patients.
 Successful completion of the program requires that each student pass an academic and skills competency exam that is based on the knowledge and skills learned throughout their coursework

 Clinical Exercise Physiology Recommended Course Sequence:

-Year One

-Fall

-EXPH 521 Fitness Testing (1)

-EXPH 560 Advanced Human Physiology (3)
+First Semester (Summer)

-EXPH 581 Professional Experiences in Clinical Exercise Physiology (1)
+BIOL 5521 Clinical Exercise Testing and Prescription I (1)

-EXPH 582 Advanced Exercise Physiology-I (1)

-Spring

-EXPH 522 Electrocardiography (1)\\

-EXPH 561 Pathophysiology and Prevention (3)\\

-EXPH 591 Human Metabolism (3)

-Summer

-EXPH 623 Graded Exercise Testing (2)\\
+BIOL 5522 Electrocardiography (2)

-EXPH 681 Behavior Modification and Preventive Complementary Health Care (2)
+BIOL 6681 Behavior Modification (2)

-EXPH 685 Laboratory Ethics/Laboratory Procedures (2)

-Year Two

-Fall
+Second Semester (Fall)

+INPH 5340 Advanced Integrative Human Physiology I (3)

-EXPH 662 Advanced Exercise Physiology II (4)\\
+BIOL 6662 Advanced Exercise Physiology (3)

+BIOL 6623 Graded Exercise Testing w/lab (3)

+Third Semester (Spring)

+INPH 5359 Pathophysiology (3)

-EXPH 663 Exercise Pharmacology (3)
+BIOL 6663 Exercise Pharmacology (3)

-EXPH 690 Internship (2)\\

-Spring

-EXPH 664 Special Populations (3)

-EXPH 690 Internship (2)\\
+BIOL 6664 Clinical Exercise Testing and Prescription II w/lab (2)

+BIOL 6690 Internship I (2)

+Fourth Semester (Summer)

+BIOL 6625 Exit Exams (1)

-NUTR 542 Applied Nutritional Physiology (3)
+BIOL 6642 Applied Nutritional Physiology w/metabolism (2)

+BIOL 6692 Internship II (3)

-Summer EXPH 625 Comprehensive Exit Exams (2)\ EXPH 686 Program Development and Administration (2) \Students are required to complete and pass (80 percent or higher on each component) this exam within six months of completing the EXPH 625 class. \\These courses are designated as foundational, which means, a "B" or better is required to meet degree requirements.
-In order to enhance the professional development of students, a degree completion requirement is membership in a professional society related to clinical exercise physiology and/or attendance at a regional or national meeting of one of those societies.
-A list of recognized societies may be obtained from the program website at ben.edu/MSCEP.
-Starting the Program Admissions and Prerequisites Clinical Exercise Physiology Program: Students must have earned an undergraduate degree from a regionally accredited university, and completed undergraduate courses in exercise physiology, biomechanics/ kinesiology, general chemistry, biochemistry, nutrition, statistics, anatomy and physiology.
+Starting the Program

+Admissions and Prerequisites Clinical Exercise Physiology Program:

+Students must have earned an undergraduate degree from a regionally accredited university, and completed undergraduate courses in exercise physiology, general chemistry, biochemistry, nutrition, anatomy and physiology.
 A combined health science organic/biochemistry class may be substituted for biochemistry.
 Due to the rigor of this program of study, it is highly recommended that a "B" or better is attained in undergraduate prerequisite courses.

 Applicants who may have outstanding prerequisite coursework are encouraged to apply during the fall.
-Certain prerequisite coursework needs to be completed prior to entering the program in order to follow the recommended course sequence shown above.
-Applicants may be admitted on a conditional status if they have up to two prerequisites outstanding.
+Certain prerequisite coursework needs to be completed prior to entering the program in order to follow the recommended course sequence.
+Applicants may be admitted on a conditional status depending on which prerequisites are outstanding.
 Prerequisite courses may be taken at Benedictine University or any accredited university.
-Priority application consideration for work study and research awards will be given to students who apply by February 1 of each academic year.
-All student applications submitted by the February 1 deadline will be notified by March 15 regarding acceptance status.
-Students may still apply after the February 1 deadline.
+Applications must be submitted by March 1 in order to receive an acceptance decision by March 31.
+Students may still apply after the March 1 deadline.
 All acceptances will be based on a student's qualifications, experience and incoming student space availability.
 The Graduate Record Examination (GRE) is not required.

 For a full list of application requirements, please visit ben.edu/gradadult.
 Among the requirements are a one-page essay discussing your education addressing prior exercise physiology and/or exercise testing coursework and career goals, and a personal or phone interview with the directors of the M.S. in Clinical Exercise Physiology program.
 Two letters of recommendation are also required; one that can address your academic potential (from a science instructor) and one that can address your interpersonal skills and work ethic (from an employer).